 Scales is a native of Stone Mountain, Ga. and graduated from Dunwoody High School in 2009.
 He went on to play football at Harvard and was a four-time All-Ivy League running back.
 He graduated in 2013 with a bachelor's degree in economics.

-Brian Oliver enters her second season as an analyst on Hawks LIVE, the network's pre- and postgame show for Atlanta Hawks telecasts.
+Brian Oliver enters his third season as an analyst on Hawks LIVE, the pre- and postgame show for Atlanta Hawks telecasts on Bally Sports Southeast.

-Oliver has been an analyst for Bally Sports South for ACC men's basketball games since 2017 and has called ACC games for Raycom Sports since 2015.
+Oliver was an analyst for ACC men's basketball games on Bally Sports South from 2017-23 and has called ACC games for Raycom Sports since 2015.
 Prior to that he was an analyst for Comcast Sports Net in Philadelphia from 2011-14, calling Colonial Athletic Association men's basketball games.
 He worked for Comcast Sports South from 2008-14 as a Conference USA basketball analyst and studio expert for college basketball shows.

 Before starting his career in television, Oliver played professional basketball from 1990-2007, including four seasons in the NBA and 12 seasons overseas.
 He played five games with the Atlanta Hawks in the 1997-98 season and was named MVP three times overseas.